Rhylee Suyom has hopped in three different worlds: the academe, the corporate, and the media. He enjoys being with nature and his family.

 The Camera and its Predatory Act

-Literally presenting how the camera could take a life, Sontag cited the way camera was used in the movie peeping Tom, where the camera was used as a weapon of killing people all for the idea of being able to capture images of people while they are going through their death.
-Other instances are when camera is used to take nude pictures or images that feed the sexual desires or people.
+Literally presenting how the camera could take a life, Sontag cited the way the camera was used in the movie peeping Tom, where the camera was used as a weapon of killing people all for the idea of being able to capture images of people while they are going through their death.
+Other instances are when the camera is used to take nude pictures or images that feed the sexual desires of people.
 It was like exploiting the subjects even without physically touching them all because of the intention of satisfying certain thoughts and desires while taking the images.

 Mortality and Time Function in Photographs